Experience therapy in the beautiful Sussex countryside

 Horse welfare

-I am guided by strong ethics of horse welfare in my work and I am currently doing the initial training modules in the Trust Technique (www.trust-technique.com/), which is founded on kindness, mindful regard and respect for animals, and the Masterson Method (www.mastersonmethod.com/uk_shop/about) to build trust and connection with the horses.
+I am guided by strong ethics of horse welfare in my work and I am currently doing the initial training modules in the Trust Technique (www.trust-technique.com/), which is founded on kindness, mindful regard and respect for animals, as well as initial training in equine body work to build trust and connection with the horses.

 Costs and cancellations